People

 Biography

 Noam Lubell is a Professor in the School of Law, University of Essex, and is the Director of the Essex Armed Conflict and Crisis Hub.
 He was Head of the Law School from January 2014 until January 2017.
 In past years he was a Lecturer at the Irish Centre for Human Rights, National University of Ireland, Galway; the Co-Director of the International Law Amicus Curiae Clinic at the Concord Research Centre in Israel; and a Visiting Research Fellow at the Harry S. Truman Research Institute for the Advancement of Peace, at the Hebrew University, Jerusalem.
 He holds a Ph.D in Law and an LL.M, as well as a B.A. in Philosophy.
-He has taught courses on international human rights law and the laws of armed conflict in a number of academic institutions, including the University of Essex, the National University of Ireland, the University of Oxford, the Geneva Academy, and as a Visiting Professor at Case Western Reserve University.
-Prof. Lubell held the Swiss Chair of International Humanitarian Law, at the Geneva Academy of International Humanitarian Law and Human Rights from 2013 to 2019.
+He has taught courses on international human rights law and the laws of armed conflict in a number of academic institutions, including the University of Essex, the National University of Ireland, the University of Oxford, and the Geneva Academy of International Humanitarian Law and Human Rights.
+Prof. Lubell held the Swiss Chair of International Humanitarian Law, at the Geneva Academy from 2013 to 2019.
 From 2010 to 2018 he was the Rapporteur of the International Law Association's Committee on the Use of Force.
-Prof Lubell is a Senior Research Fellow at the Johns Hopkins University Applied Physics Laboratory in the US, working on the legal, ethical, and policy aspects of new military technologies in general and three areas in particular: protection of humanitarian missions in cyber space; the ethical and legal challenges arising from human enhancement technologies; and military use of artificial intelligence and autonomous systems.
+Prof Lubell is a Senior Research Fellow at the Johns Hopkins University Applied Physics Laboratory in the US, and has been working on the legal, ethical, and policy aspects of new military technologies in general and three areas in particular: protection of humanitarian missions in cyber space; the ethical and legal challenges arising from human enhancement technologies; and military use of artificial intelligence and autonomous systems.
+Professor Lubell is the Principal Investigator on a major three-year international project funded by the UKRI/NSF on Cumulative Civilian Harm in War.
 In addition to his academic work, during the last twenty-five years Prof. Lubell has worked for various organisations including human rights NGOs dealing with the Israeli/Palestinian conflict, as Outreach Coordinator, International Law Advisor, and Director of a Prisoners & Detainees Project.
 He has also provided consultancies and training in human rights law and the laws of armed conflict on military courses, as well as for bodies such as Amnesty International, government bodies, and the BBC.
 From 2007-2011 he was a member of the Executive Committee of Amnesty International (Ireland).
 He has been a member of numerous expert groups and consultations with governments, the ICRC and the UN on topics such as the law of occupation, self-defence, the scope of the battlefield, and autonomous weapon systems.
 He has taught, researched and published on a variety of topics in the fields of international human rights law and the law of armed conflict, and is the author of the book 'Extraterritorial Force Against Non-state Actors' (Oxford University Press).
-Prof Lubell recently co-authored the Guidelines on Investigating Violations of International Humanitarian Law, in collaboration with the Geneva Academy and the ICRC.
+Prof Lubell co-authored the Guidelines on Investigating Violations of International Humanitarian Law, in collaboration with the Geneva Academy and the ICRC.

 Appointments